Mastering Ultra-Running: Lessons from Bryon Powell’s Western States Journey

 Mental resilience as a pacing tool

-Practical self‑coaching steps (and why smart features help)
+Practical self-coaching steps

 Closing thoughts and a starter workout

-Western States Pace Mastery (30‑minute session)
+Western States pace mastery (30-minute session)

 SegmentDistancePace (relative to your personal zones)Effort (RPE)